cloud-elements/devportal/docs/elements/hootsuite/setup.md

 To authenticate a {{page.heading}} element instance you must register an app with {{page.heading}} and request credentials.
 When you authenticate, use the **REST API Client ID**, **REST API Client Secret**, and **API Callback URL** as the API Key, API Secret, and Callback URL.
 If you plan to monitor events, also configure the **Webhook URL**.

+{% include note.html content="To activate API access for your Hootsuite application, contact Hootsuite support." %}

 See the latest setup instructions in the [{{page.heading}} documentation](https://hootsuite.com/developers/app-directory/quickstart/app).

 {% include callout.html content="<strong>On this page</strong></br><a href=#locate-credentials-for-authentication>Locate Credentials for Authentication</a></br><a href=#create-an-application>Create an Application</a></br><a href=#set-up-events>Set Up Events</a>" type="info" %}